-The three states of the output through the selected choicebox 'Output' control the monitoring behaviour of the card.
+The three states of the output selected through the choicebox 'Output' control the monitoring of behaviour the card.
 'Automatic' sets the normal mode where the input signal reaches the output only whilst recording.
 In this mode, when starting a recording, feedback occurs very often when using digital mixing desks.
 'Play only' solves this problem by making sure that the input signal is never passed to the output.

 After selecting 'Input', the input signal appears at the output whenever playback is not active.
-DIGI32/8 saves a continual record standby mode and can switch itself to monitoring without active software.
-As switching between the inputs is carried out in realtime, stepping through the inputs gives a fast check of the incoming signals.
+DIGI32 PRO saves a continual record standby mode and can switch itself to monitoring without active software.
+As switching between the inputs is carried out in realtime, stepping